rida151/rbharath.github.io/_posts/2017-10-26-what-is-ethereum.md

 In my last essay, I alluded to the potential of blockchain as a powerful enabler for drug discovery and biology in general.
-I've been exploring this idea in depth recently and as a result, have been too busy to write an in-depth essay introduction to the space.
+I've been exploring this idea depth recently and as a result, have been too busy to write an in-depth essay introduction to the space.
 However, I have been exploring important blockchain concepts on Twitter via tweetstorm.
 The following (lightly edited) tweetstorm explains the fundamentals of Ethereum, the most powerful (and arguably most popular) developer platform for blockchain applications.
 I explain what Ethereum is, why it's exciting, and even touch on how I suspect the